chooeyboo/password-crack/README.md

 ### Bcrypt Hash Cracking
 In this case, the Bcrypt library is used to hash the current attempt, and it checks if the hashed attempt matches the provided Bcrypt hash (password).
 Note that Bcrypt uses salts, so bcrypt.gensalt() generates a new salt for each attempt.
+This is generally very slow because of the use of salting in Bcrypt hashes.

 ## How to Run